akhil-k-se/CypherShare-Peer-to-Peer-Space-Renting-Platform/README.md

 ```

 ---
+## 🔒 Security Model

+> _CypherShare is engineered with **privacy-first principles** and **zero trust architecture**._

+- 🔐 **AES-256 Encryption**
+  Every file is encrypted using AES-256-CBC **before it ever leaves the renter’s machine**.
+Each file has its own unique key and IV.

+- 🕶️ **Zero-Knowledge Storage**
+  Providers have **no access** to the contents of the files they store.
+They cannot read, decrypt, modify, or delete user data.

+- 🧩 **Role-Based Access Control**
+  User roles (Renter/Provider) are strictly enforced at both frontend and backend levels.
+Unauthorized access is blocked by default.

+- 🛡️ **Token-Based Authentication**
+  Auth is handled via **JWT tokens stored in secure HttpOnly cookies**.
+Tokens are verified on every protected route.

+- 🌐 **Decentralized Tunnels via Cloudflare**
+  Instead of relying on fixed ports or IPs, CypherShare uses **Cloudflare Tunnels** to enable encrypted, on-demand file access to provider nodes — **removing dependency on ngrok** or other legacy tools.

+- ⚙️ **Automatic File Cleanup**
+  Encrypted files are automatically removed from provider nodes when they're no longer needed (e.g., downloaded or expired).

+---

+## 🐞 Found a Bug?

+> We care about security and stability.
+If you find a bug or vulnerability:

+📧 **Email us directly** at: [akhil.se2024@gmail.com](mailto:akhil.se2024@gmail.com)
+🌐 Or visit the contact section at the bottom of our [Portfolio Website](https://akkhill-portfolio.netlify.app/)

+Please include:
+- A clear description of the issue.
+- Steps to reproduce (if possible).
+- Screenshots or logs (if available).

+_Thank you for helping keep CypherShare secure and reliable!_

 > 🔐 _Ensure your backend is running, and your **Cloudflare Tunnel** is active to allow incoming file delivery._